 Want to break the worry habit and reprogram your subconscious for happiness?
 Here's your five step process.

 1. Start noticing every time your mind goes into worry.
 When you observe yourself worrying about something, Stop.
-Breathe.
-Shake
+Take a deep breath.

-your hands out to let go of that fear.
-Just noticing your physical state and consciously relaxing sends a message to your mind that there's no emergency.
+Shake your hands out to let go of that fear.
+Just noticing your physical state and consciously relaxing sends a message to your mind that there's no

 2. Remember that you don't have to believe everything your mind tells you.
 Much of what your mind thinks isn't even true.
 It's just old